-Bridge supports that are within the clear zone (not less than 10 m) shall be protected using a TL5 rigid road barrier for speeds greater than 80 km/h and TL4 road barrier for speeds less than or equal to 80 km/h as a minimum barrier requirement complying with the requirements of Section 11.2 of AS 5100.2 with appropriate approach treatment.
+Bridge supports that are within the 10 m minimum clear zone shall be protected using a TL5 rigid road barrier for speeds greater than 80 km/h and TL4 road barrier for speeds less than or equal to 80 km/h as a minimum barrier requirement complying with the requirements of Section 11.2 of AS 5100.2 with appropriate approach treatment.
 The barriers shall be designed so as to not transmit the barrier design load to the bridge supports.
 However, the design barrier performance level shall be determined using the barrier selection method in AS/NZS 3845 and the department's RPDM (Edition 2).
 The design performance level of the barrier may be greater than TL5, depending on the results of the barrier selection method.